jmrada14/groq-ocr/README.md

   - `GroqVisionModel.LLAMA_32_90B` - Llama 3.2 90B Vision Preview
 - **jsonMode** (optional): Return structured JSON instead of markdown
   - Defaults to `false`
+- **additionalInstructions** (optional): Additional instructions to be included in the prompt.
+  - Defaults to "" - use to give custom instructions to the model.

 ### Use as CLI: